darrenldl/blockyarchive/README.md

 ## Comparison to the original SeqBox implementation/design

-The original SeqBox implementation and format do not support repairing of data, only sector level recoverability.
+The original SeqBox implementation and format do not support repairing of data, only sector level recoverability

-Blockyarchive allows repairs to be made by adding forward error correction (Reed-Solomon erasure code) to extended versions of SeqBox format, and also allows arranging the blocks in a burst error resistant pattern.
+Blockyarchive allows repairs to be made by adding forward error correction (Reed-Solomon erasure code) to extended versions of SeqBox format, and also allows arranging the blocks in a burst error resistant pattern

-Blockyarchive is also more robust compared to the original SeqBox implementation, as it does not assume the SBX container to be well formed, and makes as few assumptions about the SBX container as possible, if at all.
+Blockyarchive is also more robust compared to the original SeqBox implementation, as it does not assume the SBX container to be completely well formed, and makes as few assumptions about the SBX container as possible

-blkar is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.
+blkar is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized

 ## Features overall